nf-core/stableexpression/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

+### Pathways

-You can run this pipeline in three different ways.
+You can run this pipeline in three different pathways.

 1. Using Expression Atlas (automatic mode)